Oregon Institute of Marine Biology

 University of Oregon

 I study how marine organisms interact with their fluid environments across systems ranging from diatom sinking to shark swimming.
-My research uses experimental and numerical techniques from biofluids to approach questions in marine ecology, biology, and biological oceanography in new ways.
+My biofluids research uses advanced imaging and numerical modeling to approach questions in marine ecology, biology, and biological oceanography in new ways.

 Benthic suspension feeders like bivalves and tunicates concentrate carbon and nutrients from the water column and transport it to the sea floor.
 I am interested in how fluid dynamics affects and limits suspension feeding.
 For example, the suspension feeding rates of the juvenile Mya arenaria clam shown in this time stacked particle image are limited by the size of its inhalant siphon opening.